-The appointment order is the fundamental document that establishes the court-appointed neutral's powers, limits, and responsibilities.
+The appointment order is the fundamental document that establishes the judicial adjunct's powers, limits, and responsibilities.
 This order is often referred to as an "order of reference."
 Section 2 of this book provides a checklist of the items that should be included in an appointment order (specifying which items are mandatory under the federal rules) and explains each item in detail.
 This form may also be used use in state court cases, modified as necessary to conform to the applicable state provisions.

-In almost all jurisdictions, courts have the authority to appoint a neutral, pursuant to a rule or provision or by inherent authority.
-In some jurisdictions or in some cases, the court may appoint a neutral (or allow a neutral to perform certain duties) only if all the parties consent.
-The issue of whether consent is necessary depends on the applicable law and what services the neutral will provide.
+In all jurisdictions, a court has the authority to appoint master if the parties consent.
+In some jurisdictions or in some cases, the court may only appoint a master to perform specific duties if all the parties consent.
+The issue of whether consent is necessary may depend upon the applicable law and what specific services the master will provide.

-At least at the federal level, and often at state level, courts have inherent authority to appoint neutrals and do so, for example, in criminal cases where there is no rule discussing this authority.
-Federal Rule of Civil Procedure 53, however, does discuss some requirements for making the appointment in civil cases.
-Federal Rule 53 permits a judge to appoint a neutral to perform duties as needed.
-Rule 53(a) & (b) allows for an appointment of a neutral (which the rule refers to as a master) if certain circumstances are met, which circumstances are quite broad.
-Rule 53(a)(1)(A) authorizes the court to appoint a neutral to perform duties consented to by the parties.
-Rule 53(a)(1)(B) permits a court-appointed neutral to conduct appropriate trial proceedings or to recommend findings of fact if an exceptional condition exists or there is a need to perform an accounting to resolve a difficult damage computation.
-And Rule 53(a)(1)(C) permits a neutral appointment to address pretrial and post-trial matters in specific circumstances.
-This provision does not require the consent of the parties, although a court may seek their agreement to an appointment, and many judges prefer to do so.
+Federal Rule 53(a)(1)(a) empowers a judge to appoint a master to perform duties consented to by the parties.
+Rule 53(a)(1)(b) allows for an appointment of a master to conduct appropriate trial proceedings or to recommend findings of fact if an exceptional condition exists or there is a need to perform an accounting to resolve a difficult damage computation.
+And Rule 53(a)(1)(c) permits a master appointment to address pretrial and post-trial matters in certain circumstances.
+Neither of the latter two subsections requires the consent of the parties, although a court may seek their agreement to an appointment, and many judges prefer to do so.

 In state court cases, the applicable law may or may not require consent, or an appellate decision may have decided whether consent is needed.
-A judge usually has the power inherently or by applicable rule, statute, or judicial decision to appoint a neutral.
-If a party does object, the duties of the neutral can be limited to those that are appropriate under the circumstances.
+A court usually has the power by applicable rule, statute, or judicial decision to appoint a master.
+If a party does object, the duties of the master can be limited to those that are appropriate under the circumstances.
 If all parties object, the court may reconsider the appointment.

-Federal Rule 53(b)(1) requires the judge to give notice to the parties and an opportunity to be heard about the appointment of a neutral.
-This subsection implies that the court may appoint a neutral even if the parties object as long as the appointment does not conflict with the provisions of Rule 53(a) explained above.
-Appellate court decisions reviewing the propriety of appointment orders generally approve appointments that serve the interests of the court and the parties, that do not deny a party rights, and that do not cost an unreasonable amount.
-In cases involving a government party, sovereign immunity may prevent a court from requiring the government to pay a neutral's fee.
+Federal Rule 53(b)(1) requires the judge to give notice to the parties and an opportunity to be heard about the appointment of a master.
+This subsection implies that the court may appoint a master even if the parties object as long as the appointment does not conflict with the provisions of Rule 53(a) explained above.
+Court decisions that review the propriety of appointment orders, approve appointments that serve the interests of the court and the parties, that do not deny a party rights, and that do not cost an unreasonable amount.
+In cases involving a government party, sovereign immunity may prevent a court from requiring the government to pay a master's fee.